-There are areas and activities that the Maui Visitors and Convention Bureau does not promote, and does not support editorial, video, photographic and social media coverage due to safety, trespass and other reasons.
-Please reference island specific pages as a reference guide for areas and activities NOT to include in your promotion of Molokai in any medium.
+There are areas and activities that the Kaua‘i Visitors Bureau does not promote, and does not support editorial, video, photographic and social media coverage due to safety, trespass and other reasons.
+Please reference island specific pages as a reference guide for areas and activities NOT to include in your promotion of Kaua‘i in any medium.

 Our Island Brand

 We welcome visitors who want to travel deeper.
+By slowing down and really getting to know a place.
 Those who recognize that travel means participation in a community that they are welcomed into for a short time because, like all members of the community, they contribute–not just economically, but socially, environmentally and even spiritually, giving something of themselves to help the host community maintain its integrity and advance its goals.